BOUN-ETM58D/pj-alpbiberoglu/index.md

-## Welcome to GitHub
+## Assignment 1

-You can find the interesting subject I have selected from RStudio Conference 2018 [here](https://www.rstudio.com/resources/videos/open-source-solutions-for-medical-marijuana/).
+- You can find the interesting subject I have selected from RStudio Conference 2018 [here](https://www.rstudio.com/resources/videos/open-source-solutions-for-medical-marijuana/).
-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown